coderefinery/automation/_episodes/02-devops-tools.md

 ***

-#### Additional task
+#### Additional information

 To make the shared folder work withouth using rsync, you will need the VirtualBox Guest Additions installed.
 Guest additions provide several features for virtual machines, for example drivers.
 This example shows how to install these on VirtualBox 5.1.2.
+Normally you won't need this but in case you do, it is good to know about this package.

 ```
 wget http://download.virtualbox.org/virtualbox/5.1.2/VBoxGuestAdditions_5.1.2.iso